anasty17/mirror-leech-telegram-bot/README.md

 - Download using premium account if available
 - Download restricted messages (document or link) by tg private/public/super links
 - Custom upload destination for each task or user
+- Choose leech by bot or user session incase you have premium plan

 ### Google

-- Stop duplicates for all tasks
+- Stop duplicates for all tasks and setting for each user
 - Download from Google Drive
 - Counting Google Drive files/folders
 - Search in multiple Drive folder/TeamDrive
 - Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method).
 Based on [Sreeraj](https://github.com/SVR666) searchX-bot.
 - Use Token.pickle if file not found with Service Account, for all Gdrive functions
 - Random Service Account for each task
+- Custom upload destination for each user
+- Ability to choose token, drive and id from list with buttons
+- Token.pickle for each user
+- Default upload destination for each user
+- Index link for each user

 ### Status